 Wherever it is deemed safe to do so, the check will provide fixes that clang-tidy can apply automatically.
 As this is C++, edge cases such as macro bodies and complicated template logic may require manual changes.
 In such situations, the clang-tidy check will still provide warning diagnostics to flag deprecated uses, just without an automated fix.
 In those cases, we will provide documentation for effecting the needed change.

 It’s important to note that code will continue to compile after fixes without updating any project dependencies.
 As a result, upgrade checks can be used as part of pre-submit testing and / or be included in the usual clang-tidy workflow to prevent backsliding.

 After a new check undergoes review and lands upstream on the LLVM site, we will announce the details with an Abseil blog post of the upcoming change as well as instructions for upgrading.
 Any associated documentation regarding the change will be noted within the C++ Upgrade Tools page.
 That guide will contain a list of all changes.

 Once posted on both LLVM and the Abseil blog, we will wait an appropriate amount of time for the check to become available through the regular LLVM release cycle.
 Once available, users can obtain (e.g. download from llvm) and run a sufficiently fresh version of clang-tidy to generate the needed changes to their code.

-Prior to releasing any API breaking changes, we will attempt to ensure that the upgrade check, the old API, and its replacement coexist for at least one LTS branch cut.
+Prior to releasing any API breaking changes, we will attempt to ensure that the upgrade check, the old API, and its replacement coexist for at least one Long-Term Support (LTS) branch cut.
 Then, when the time comes to actually remove the deprecated API, we will add a release notes blog post as a helpful reminder.
-Similar notes will be repeated as part of any LTS branch cut announcements that include API breaking changes.
+Any LTS branch that includes such an API breaking change will have that change noted on the LTS main page.